POL269 Political Data Research

 School of Politics and International Relations, Queen Mary University of London

 Welcome to POL269 Political Data Research.
 My name is Dr Javier Sajuria and I am the convenor of this module.
-The module is co-taught with Dr Sofia Collignon.
+The module is co-taught with Dr Elizabeth Simon.

 Module overview